The stars will be out in force for the WTA China Open scheduled to take place in autumn.

-The main draw of the WTA China Open takes place this year from Wednesday 25th September and concludes with the final on Sunday 6th October.
+The main draw of the WTA China Open takes place this year from 24th September to 5th October 2025.

 This hard court WTA 1000 tournament will be staged at the China National Tennis Centre in Beijing, China.